savonet/liquidsoap/doc/content/build.md

 ## `opam` pinning

-`opam` pinning is a mechanism to update `opam` with the latest version of a package, even before it published to the official opam repository.
+`opam` pinning is a mechanism to update `opam` with the latest version of a package, even before it is published to the official opam repository.
 This is the easiest way to update a dependency to its latest version.

 You can pin directly from a local git repository checkout: